 Lynley has worked in a number of positions in the school district including classroom teacher, TDHH, music teacher and Learning Support Services.
 He's an avid reader and usually writes and paints in a visual journal when he's travelling.
 His greatest pleasure comes from cooking; he enjoys different cuisines like Indian, Chinese, Thai, Greek and Italian to name a few.
 He loves to hike and enjoys discovering new and unusual walks; his latest discovery was a lovely ferry ride to Barnston Island.
 He also conducts three choirs, composes and arranges music.
 His passion for music is only matched by his love of fine arts: drawing, painting, ceramics.
 He only wishes he had more than 24 hours in a day!

 Tamara grew up on Vancouver island where she attended the University of Victoria and got a Bachelor of Science in Linguistics.
 She fell in love with sign language and got curious about deafness while volunteering at the deaf preschool programme at the Queen Alexandra Centre for Children in the early 2000's.
-After completing a Master's degree in Speech Language Pathology at the University of Victoria, she worked at the Deaf Children's Society of BC, and then BC Family Hearing Resource Centre for several years.
+After completing a Master's degree in Speech Language Pathology at the University of British Columbia, she worked at the Deaf Children's Society of BC, and then BC Family Hearing Resource Centre for several years.
 She learned a lot from the teachers, families and kids that she worked with.
 For the past couple of years, she left on an adventure to the USA to work for technology companies, but missed all the fun that comes with working through play.
 She is thrilled to be back in education, helping kids learn and connect with their world.
 Her role on the team is to support speech and language development by meeting with students online, visiting their communities and providing support to their local teams.

 I am new to the POPDHH, having started in November 2017.
 Prior to coming here, I was a part of the BC Family Hearing Resource Centre admin team for several years.
 I am excited to join the POPDHH, get to know my new team and stay connected with my old friends.